flokoe/bash-hackers-wiki/docs/syntax/words.md

 look for those special characters, and use them to separate the parameters.

-You don\'t know what I\'m talking about?
+You don't know what I\'m talking about?
 I\'m talking about this:

     $ echo Hello little world
     Hello little world